Kemankeş Kara Mustafa Pasha: As a grand vizier

-After Baghdad was conquered, and Kemankeş Mustafa represented the Ottoman side in the consequent peace talks.
-By the Treaty of Zuhab signed on 17 May 1639, the rough outline for the frontier between modern-day Iran and the states of Turkey and Iraq was laid.
-Murad IV died on 9 February 1640 and Kemankeş Mustafa continued as a grand vizier during Ibrahim's reign.
+Following the Ottoman conquest of Baghdad, Kemankeş Mustafa represented the Ottoman side in the consequent peace talks.
+The resulting Treaty of Zuhab, signed on 17 May 1639 between the Ottoman and Safavid Empires, provided the outline for the border between Iran and the states of Turkey and Iraq that continues to be the basis of present-day borders between the three nations.

+Murad IV died on 9 February 1640, and Kemankeş Mustafa continued as a Grand Vizier during Ibrahim's reign.
 Ibrahim was a weak sultan, and Kemankeş Mustafa became the de facto ruler of the empire.
 Using severe methods, he ended the rebellions, balanced the budget, and reduced the number of soldiers.
-He also used his power to subdue (and even kill) other able statesmen whom he thought to be potential competitors for his post.
+He also used his power to subdue and cause the death of other able statesmen whom he considered to be potential competitors for his post.

 Death

 Kemankeş Mustafa made many enemies.
-His most important opposition was a kind of triumvirate in the palace, formed by Kösem Sultan (the sultan's mother), Turhan Sultan (the sultan's haseki), a charlatan named Djindji Khodja, and a vizier named Sultanzade Mehmed Pasha.
+His most important opposition was a kind of triumvirate in the palace, formed by Kösem Sultan (the sultan's mother), Turhan Sultan (the sultan's haseki), Ayşe Sultan (Kösem Sultan daughter), Fatma Sultan (Kösem Sultan daughter), Hanzade Sultan (Kösem Sultan daughter) a charlatan named Djindji Hodja, and a vizier named Semiz Mehmed Pasha.
 They began to criticize Kemankeş Mustafa vehemently.
-Although he gave his resignation several times, it was not accepted by the sultan.
-However, the sultan, who was initially pleased with Kemankeş Mustafa, finally dismissed him on 31 January 1644.
+Although he gave his resignation several times, it was not accepted by the Sultan.
+However, the Sultan, who was initially pleased with Kemankeş Mustafa, finally dismissed him on 31 January 1644.
 A few hours later, he was executed.

 Legacy

-In 1642, Mustafa Pasha converted a Roman Catholic church in Istanbul into a mosque named Odalar Mosque.
-According to Professor Semavi Eyice, the original church, a Byzantine one, was probably the Monastery of Philanthropos but was converted to the Latin cult and renamed Santa Maria di Constantinopoli during the reign of Mehmed II.
+In 1640, Mustafa Pasha converted a Roman Catholic church in Istanbul into a mosque named Odalar Mosque located in the Üsküdar district.
+According to architectural historian Semavi Eyice, the original church, a Byzantine one, was probably the Monastery of Philanthropos but was converted to the Latin church and renamed Santa Maria di Constantinopoli during the reign of Mehmed II.

+Around the same time, Mustafa Pasha commissioned another mosque, the eponymous Kemankeş Kara Mustafa Paşa Mosque, to be built in Karaköy, a former Genoese trading colony.
+The site of the mosque was previously occupied by the Genoese Saint Antonio Church, which was appropriated in 1606 and demolished thereafter.
+The mosque was mostly rebuilt in 1771.

+In Istanbul, the present-day administrative neighborhood division encompassing Karaköy is named after him.